-Currently, I am working in collaboration with the USDA Forest Service’s Regional Ecology Program to analyze interactive effects of fire severity and climate change on plant communities at high elevations in the Sierra Nevada.
+Currently, I am working in collaboration with the USDA Forest Service’s Regional Ecology Program to analyze interactive effects of fire severity, historical disturbance regimes, and spatial disturbance heterogeneity on post-fire plant and lichen communities in the Sierra Nevada.

-I envision my research program as part of a larger movement to broaden restoration ecology into a predictive science, where tools are available to help managers use landscape context, site environment, and plant functional traits to guide practices.
+I envision my research program as part of a larger movement to broaden conservation management and restoration ecology into a predictive science, where tools are available to help managers use landscape context, site environment, and plant functional traits to guide practices.

-Questions that guide my research past and present:
+Examples of questions that guide my research :

-How do plant and lichen functional traits relate to landscape context, local environment, and biodiversity patterns?
-Are early successional species functionally distinct from late-successional species, and can this information be used to inform management and restoration practices?
+How do plant and lichen functional traits respond to landscape context and disturbance history?
+Can functional differences between early successional species and late-successional species be used to inform management and restoration practices?

 What factors shape the abundance, diversity and distributions of biological soil crust lichens?

 Soil-dwelling lichens are an important component of biological soil crusts (the living, breathing skin of the earth), and contribute significantly to biodiversity in arid and semi-arid regions.
 These organisms play important ecological roles, such as preventing wind erosion and the invasion of exotic grasses.
 They have been little studied, in part because of their cryptic nature, and their distributions and environmental niches are often poorly understood.
-I have worked with researchers at Oregon State University and the Idaho Bureau of Land Management on studies of soil crust lichen communities in sagebrush country of central Oregon.
-I am also investigating relationships between soil crust cover, soil resource availability, and plant diversity in Ozark sandstone glades.
+I have worked on collaborative studies of soil crust lichen communities in sagebrush country of central Oregon as well as the Ozarks.